-In recent years, microalgae have gained attention as a possible solution to some relevant issues such as third generation biofuels or source of bioactive compounds for human consumption (i.e. omega-3 fatty acids and carotenoids).1 For example, due to the depletion of fish stocks, it will be increasingly difficult to fulfill the demand for polyunsaturated fatty acids (PUFAs) by fish oil alone; therefore, micro and macroalgae (seaweeds) can become a suitable alternative source of ω -3 fatty acids.^{2,3,4}
+In recent years, microalgae have gained attention as a possible solution to some relevant issues such as third generation biofuels or source of bioactive compounds for human consumption (i.e. omega-3 fatty acids and carotenoids).
+For example, due to the depletion of fish stocks, it will be increasingly difficult to fulfill the demand for polyunsaturated fatty acids (PUFAs) by fish oil alone; therefore, micro and macroalgae (seaweeds) can become a suitable alternative source of $\omega$ -3 fatty acids. $^{2.3\cdot4}$ chloroform and methanol.
+The latter procedure, known as the Bligh and Dyer method, originally designed to extract lipids from fish tissue, has been used as a benchmark for comparison of solvent extraction methods.

-The marine diatom Phaedactylum tricornutum is characterized by a high content of lipids and PUFAs (30-45% of total fatty acids, TFA), among which eicosapentaenoic acid (EPA) is the major one.5 EPA has an important role in human health: it is involved in the blood lipid equilibrium, has anti-inflammatory properties and can be useful for the prevention of hypertriglyceridemia.^{6,7,8}
+The marine diatom Phaedactylum tricornutum is characterized by a high content of lipids and PUFAs (30-45% of total fatty acids, TFA), among which eicosapentaenoic acid (EPA) is the major one.
+EPA has an important role in human health: it is involved in the blood lipid equilibrium, has anti-inflammatory properties and can be useful for the prevention of hypertriglyceridemia.